vcfvct/aws-exam/README.md

 ## Ops works
 * A configuration management service that enables you and operate applications of all shapes and sizes using **Chef**.
+* a stack is a container or group of resurces such as ELBs, EC2 instances, RDS instaces etc.
+* a layer exists within a stack and consists of things like a web application layer, application processing layer or database layer.
+  * receips are applied based on layer.
+  * an instance must be assiged to at least 1 layer.
 * create up to 40 stacks, each stack can hold up to 40 layers, 40 instances and 40 apps.

 ## EC2